alexliesenfeld/mocha/doc/docs/intro.md

 ```

 ## Example Usage
-Let's walk through a simple example to demonstrate how to use httpmock to mock HTTP services.
+Let's walk through a simple example to demonstrate how to use `httpmock` to mock HTTP servers.

 ```rust
 use httpmock::prelude::*;